swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 ## Check the results

-Want to see what the result of this step should look like?
+Want to see what the result at the end of this chapter should look like?
 Have a look at the Git repository directory here: [step-6-orchestrate-the-workflow-with-a-cicd-pipeline](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline).

 ## State of the MLOps process